 Two certificates, dated 1830 and 1832, document W. H. Wyche's membership in the Lexington Medical Society at the University of Transylvania in Lexington, Ky.
 His diploma shows that he graduated from the University in 1832.
 One other item that probably belonged to Wyche is a cloth sash, bearing the name "Hippocrates" and the Greek letters for Kappa Lambda.

 Of particular interest among the remaining items are an undated speech, probably by Imogene Otey (see similar material in her notebook in Subseries 4.5), concerning the civilizing influence of woman over man, and a handwritten transcription of an untitled song, having the first line, "I once did love a yallow gal, I tell you her name, she come from old Virginia once, They call her Mary Blanc."
-Other items are an 1849 clipping on "Blind Tom," a slave who was considered an idiot but who had a great memory for sounds; a recipe for "Mrs. Scrugg's Ladycake"; a cure for inverterate cancer; a phosphate of soda prescription; an historical note on the parlor ornament known as "The Phantom Bouquet"; a printed play by T. W. Robertson entitled Not A Bit Jealous; and several invitations and calling cards.
+Other items are an 1849 clipping about Tom, an enslaved person who was thought to have mental disabilities and a great memory for sounds; a recipe for "Mrs. Scrugg's Ladycake"; a cure for inverterate cancer; a phosphate of soda prescription; an historical note on the parlor ornament known as "The Phantom Bouquet"; a printed play by T. W. Robertson entitled Not A Bit Jealous; and several invitations and calling cards.

 Two photographs related to construction by N. & W. Railroad sometime between 1880 and 1920.